J-WoW18/J-WoW18.github.io/_posts/2024-02-11-enbrightenWFD4103.md

 	* https://developer.tuya.com/en/docs/iot/cb2s-module-datasheet?id=Kafgfsa2aaypq

 # Wireless Exploits
-* Since this is a single plug and his held together by screws and compression...
+* Since this is a single plug and is not held together by screws and compression...
 I'm hoping the tuya-cloudcutter will work instead of having to potentially destroy and rip apart the plaster case.
 ## Tuya-Cloudcutter
 * https://github.com/tuya-cloudcutter/tuya-cloudcutter
 	* "This repository contains the toolchain to exploit a wireless vulnerability that can jailbreak some of the latest smart devices built with the bk7231 chipset under various brand names by Tuya. "